nfriend/website-3.0/README.md

 To run tests, `cd` into the `_tests` directory, run `npm install`, and run `npm test`.

+## Rebuilding Algolia search index

+To rebuild the Algolia search index (used on the search page), run `bundle exec jekyll algolia`.

 ## Publishing

 To publish the finalized build artifacts to NPM, bump the version in `package.json` and run: